MEMORANDUM OF UNDERSTANDING

 7. Promulgation and communication of identified collaborative efforts through appropriate means; and

-8. Commitment of at least one high level official to work on a Steering Committee whose purpose is to accomplish the goals defined under I.A.1.
+8. Commitment of at least one high level official to work on a steering committee to accomplish the goals defined under III.A.l.a.

-D. Contributions of Arkansas.
-The State of Arkansas will make contributions to the Parties’ collaborations to be detailed in the Supplemental Agreements for each collaboration.
+C. Contributions of Arkansas.
+The State of Arkansas will develop scientific proposals to FDA using instruments such as the Broad Agency Agreement and other contractual and grant mechanisms when such competitive approaches are appropriate.
+In cases where those instruments are not appropriate, and as qualified by Section IV.C., the State of Arkansas will make contributions to each of the Parties' collaborations to be detailed in Supplemental Agreements.
 Such contributions, subject to the availability of funds and as the State of Arkansas deems appropriate, may include the following:

 1. Laboratory and/or office space in support of activities under this agreement at identified institutions, subject to any limitations imposed by State law or associated university or State regulations;